Testing for HIV during pregnancy

-You could have caught any of these infections years ago and still not know.
-Most people who have these infections do not know that they have them as they do not have symptoms.
+You could have caught any of these infections years ago and not know it.
+Most people who have these infections don't know that they have them since they don't have symptoms.
 These tests are offered to you for your own health and the health of your baby.

 You can choose to not have the tests done.
 However this decision could hurt your baby.